LakeeshaRCL/shortest-route-optimizer-vue3-ts/README.md

 This template should help get you started developing with Vue 3 in Vite.

+## Note
+The APIs used in this project throw cross-origin exceptions.
+To overcome this problem, I used a forward proxy to pass the API calls to the respective origins.

 ## Type Support for `.vue` Imports in TS